SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/macro.md

 | count by _timeslice
 ```

-Now by creating macro for the timeslice field, the query with the `macro` operator is modified as:
+Now, by creating a macro for the `timeslice` field, the query using the `macro` operator can be simplified as follows:

 ```
 _sourceCategory=error | `timeslice_macro`